panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 Mallory Knodel reviewed this document for the Internet Engineering Steering Group, and provided many helpful suggestions.

+David Oran also provided helpful comments and text suggestions on this document during Internet Engineering Steering Group balloting.
+In particular, {{Futures}} reflects his review.

 Special thanks to Adrian Farrel for helping Spencer navigate the twisty little passages of Flow Specs and Filter Specs in IntServ, RSVP, MPLS, and BGP.
 They are all alike, except when they are different {{Colossal-Cave}}.

 --- back